isomerpages/moe-peihwasec/_about-us/Departments/Science.md

 <ul style="margin-top:10px;">
 	<li style="font-size:16px;">
  <strong>Preliminary Diagnosis</strong></li>
-<p style="font-size:15px; line-height:2;margin-top:10px;">The team is given the patient&rsquo;s details and history, just like how it would be provided for in the hospital.</p>
+<p style="font-size:14.5px; line-height:2;margin-top:-15px;font-family:Open Sans;">The team is given the patient&rsquo;s details and history, just like how it would be provided for in the hospital.</p>
 <img style="width: 100%;" src="/images/sci17.png" />

 <li style="font-size:16px;">
-	<strong>Medical Report Analysis</strong></p>
+	<strong>Medical Report Analysis</strong></li>
 <p style="font-size:14.5px; line-height:2;margin-top:-15px;font-family:Open Sans;">Students then are required to</p>
 <ol style="font-size:15px; line-height:2;margin:-15px 0 13px 0px;">
 	<li style="font-size:14.5px; line-height:2;margin-left:20px;font-family:Open Sans;"> analyse the results of three diagnostic tests: a) MRI scan of the patient's heart, b) angiogram of the patient's coronary arteries, and c) blood smear,</li>
-	<li style="font-size:14.5px; line-height:2;margin-left:20px;font-family:Open Sans;"> determine the cause of your patient's condition based on the evidence provided to you and</p>
+	<li style="font-size:14.5px; line-height:2;margin-left:20px;font-family:Open Sans;"> determine the cause of your patient's condition based on the evidence provided to you and</li>
 <li style="font-size:14.5px; line-height:2;margin-left:20px;font-family:Open Sans;"> account for all signs and symptoms according to your diagnosis.</li>
 </ol>